 Additionally, specialties such as Radiology and Obstetrics and Gynaecology allow you to bypass the interview stage if you achieve a top score in the MSRA; while General Practice and Psychiatry will rank you based solely on your MSRA performance if you apply within the 2021 recruitment window.
 Therefore, achieving a high MSRA score can be extremely beneficial.

 However, there is no one ‘good’ score for the MSRA, as how your MSRA score is used and the expectations on your performance will depend on the specialty to which you’re applying to.
 Often specialties scale MSRA scores, rather than use raw marks, but again this varies between specialties.
 It’s always best to check the specific national recruitment website for guidance on your specialty of choice.

 Your MSRA score is valid for the duration of the recruitment year in which you take the exam.
 However, if you wish to resit the exam, due to an unsuccessful attempt or to improve your score, check the guidance for your chosen specialty for rules and restrictions relating to resits, as these do vary between specialties.

 How do I revise for the MSRA?

 Familiarising yourself with the exam content is a useful starting point for your MSRA preparations.
 This will ensure that you’re aware of the demands of the exam and allow you to identify any subject areas which you may need to revisit as part of your MSRA revision.
-For a breakdown of the MSRA exam structure and different test papers, visit our MSRA complete guide, or the MSRA test blueprint.
+For a breakdown of the MSRA exam structure and different test papers, visit our MSRA complete guide and practice questions blogs, or the MSRA test blueprint.